mlswg/mls-architecture/draft-omara-mls-architecture.md

 and future messages.
 These cryptographic security properties are Forward Secrecy (FS) and Post-Compromise Security (PCS).

-FS ensures that access to all encrypted traffic history combined with an access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the client.
+FS means that access to all encrypted traffic history combined with an access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the client.